jglev/medieval-mappamundi/README.md

 Please see the `LICENSE.txt` file for license information (i.e., the conditions under which you may reuse this dataset).
 In summary, we have released this dataset for others (especially researchers) to use freely, *provided the dataset is cited (see below) and any changes to it are shared back with the research community (preferably through this repository).*

-Please see the `CITATION.txt` file for an example citation to use for this datset.
+Please see the `CITATION.txt` file for an example citation to use for this dataset.
 That file also contains information on how to refer to different "versions" of the dataset going forward.

 ### Understanding and processing the dataset

 After the first column, each column of the dataset represents one reading of one map.
 Currently, each map is represented across two columns.
-Rows are unimportant in the dataset, except that, within each map, a row contains variations on the same toponym from that map, across its two columns in the datset:
+Rows are unimportant in the dataset, except that, within each map, a row contains variations on the same toponym from that map, across its two columns in the dataset:

 1. The **`Diplomatic_Reading`** column contains an exact transcription of the contents of the map.
 1. The **`Normalized_Reading`** column contains a normalized version of the `Diplomatic_Reading` column.
 See [below](#our-approach-to-normalizing "Our approach to normalizing") for detail on our approach to normalizing these data.